Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX-AI-Sidebar.md

 - Create and manage areas with AI support.
 - Run guided tests and read clear results.
 - Ask the assistant "what is wrong?" and get quick suggestions.
+- Generate a ready-to-import Node-RED flow from a plain-language description (Flow Builder, BETA).

 ## Open it quickly